 Saturdays 11:00 am – 12:00 pm

-I have a child with a disability who qualifies for the program, and another child who is not disabled.
+I have an atypical child who qualifies for the program, and another child who is not.
 Could both of my children take lessons at SMART?

 How much do you charge for lessons and how long are the lessons?

-We charge $60 per hour for a group therapeutic riding lesson.
+We charge $60 per hour for a group adaptive riding lesson.

-We also offer private therapeutic riding lessons at $75 per half hour.
+We also offer private adaptive riding lessons at $75 per half hour.
 This allows us to pay our volunteer instructors for their additional time at SMART.

 There is an annual administrative fee of $50 that is due at the first lesson and with annual renewal applications.
 There is also a $50 intake assessment fee for new riders and a $25 assessment fee for returning riders.

 What types of disabilities qualify?

 We serve individuals who have any type of physical, emotional or cognitive disability.
 We currently serve riders with attention deficit disorder, learning disabilities, cerebral palsy, stroke victims, epilepsy, developmental delays, traumatic brain injuries, post-traumatic stress disorder, hearing and speech impairments, Down syndrome, muscular dystrophy, blindness, autism, and psychological or emotional challenges.